 Organisational culture

-• Employees in New Zealand are among the least likely of the 16 surveyed countries to find each of the eight ethically questionable practices outlined to be acceptable.
-They are less likely than the global average to find each of the eight ethically questionable practices acceptable (18% vs 20% globally).
+• Employees in New Zealand are among the least likely of the 16 surveyed countries to find each of eight ethically questionable practices outlined on p9 of the global report to be acceptable.
+They are less likely than the global average to find each of the practices acceptable (18% vs 20% globally).

 • Around nine in ten employees in New Zealand say that honesty is practised always or frequently in their organisation (85%), remaining consistent with findings in 2021(88%) and similar to the level who say this globally (84%).
 Employees in India (91%), Brazil (89%), Germany (89%) and France (87%) have a higher rating.